google/yapf/README.rst

     If an argument / parameter list is going to be split, then split before the first argument.

+``SPLIT_BEFORE_FIRST_BASE_CLASS`
+    If a list of base classes is going to be split, then split before the first base class.

 ``SPLIT_BEFORE_LOGICAL_OPERATOR``
     Set to ``True`` to prefer splitting before ``and`` or ``or`` rather than after.